| Like many other railroaders, I received

 it off, but I did.
 I still have the complete set in the

+box today!
 I graduated from high school in 1964 and went on to

 Ashtabula Tech that year for Machinist.
 In 1965, I met